Alberta Animal Rescue Crew Society (AARCS)

 Comments added by the Charity:

-The Alberta Animal Rescue Crew Society (AARCS) operates an animal shelter and veterinary hospital in Calgary and an animal shelter and adoption centre in Edmonton.
-WIth over 2,000 volunteers province-wide the organization is assisting over 5,000 animals each year through multiple programs helping both people and pets.
+The Alberta Animal Rescue Crew Society (AARCS) operates an animal shelter and onsite veterinary hospital based in Calgary, offers services throughout the province and collaborates with organizations across the prairies.
+With over 2,000 volunteers province-wide, the organization is assisting thousands of animals each year through multiple programs aimed at helping both people and pets.
+This includes helping 3,400 animals into new adoptive homes in 2024 and assisting another 5,400 pets stay in their already loving homes through assistance programs.

 Charity Contact